Welcome to today's edition of the Rush 24-7 podcast.

 The American people elected this dunce?

-These guys have figured out all they have to do is figure out they figured out all they have to do is act like they are enthralled with this guy.
+These guys have figured out all they have to do is figure out, they figured out all they have to do is act like they are enthralled with this guy.

-All they've got to do is do that, and the American people will think Obama's working miracles while he dismantles the United States of America.
+And the American people will think Obama's working miracles while he dismantles the United States of America.

 We'll be back.